tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs user_snowplow_domain_id %}

 Unique User ID set by Snowplow when the user visits GitLab.com for the first time (using 1st party cookie).
+This value will remain the same until a user clears their cookies.
+Note: if a user visits GitLab.com on a different browser, they will have a different unique ID.

 {% enddocs %}